What You Should Do Immediately Following an Accident

 6. Call a lawyer.
 Even if you do not know if you need a lawyer call one.
 They will be able to answer your questions and help you figure out if you need legal representation.
 The lawyer may see things about the case that you haven’t thought about.
 Finally, a lawyer can take the pressure off of you and let you focus on healing by fielding all of the phone calls and paperwork required by the insurance company.

-Click here for more information on how I can help you or your loved one recover compensation for a car accident.
+Click here for more information on how we can help you or your loved one recover compensation for a car accident.